ThInK-Mechanisms/Core-Mechanism/README.md

-# Core-Mechanism
-C0-C3 Core Mechanism for Combustion
+# C0-C3 Core Mechanism
 We followed a fundamental principle when we created the ThInK core mechanism:
 There is no fitting in this mechanism to any experimental bulk properties.
 Instead, this mechanism is largely developed through ab initio kinetics calculations wherever additional thermochemical and kinetic parameters were needed.

 ## Versions
-We are currently pre-release
+We are currently pre-release.

 ## Authors
 Stephen J. Klippenstein, Michael P. Burke, Sarah N. Elliott, Peter